cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

   - **Reward:** - the total downtime

 We want  _APP_ to take actions that provide the highest possible reward.
 In machine learning parlance, we want a _model_ that tells us which action to take.
-This scenario is similar to a traditional Multi Armed Bandit (MAB) problem.
+This scenario is similar to a traditional Multi-Armed Bandit (MAB) problem.

 ### Multi-Armed Bandit
 The term _Multi-Armed Bandit (MAB)_ problem comes from a hypothetical experiment where a gambler must choose between multiple slot machine (_one-armed bandits_) actions, each with an unknown payout.
 The goal is to maximize the payout by optimally choosing the best actions when odds and payouts are unknown.

-In MAB, the gambler has no information at all to make a decision.  _APP_ differs from MAB because we have some information available to the _APP_ which is the context.
+In MAB, the gambler has no information at all to make a decision.  _APP_ differs from MAB because we have some information available to the _APP_, which is the context.
 In the Contextual Bandit problem, a learner (the gambler in the hypothetical experiment) repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only.

 ### Policy vs. model
 We use the term _policy_ many times in this tutorial.
-In Reinforcement Learning (RL),  policy is roughly equivalent to _model_.
+In Reinforcement Learning (RL), the policy is roughly equivalent to _model_.

-In machine learning, model means _learned function_.
+In machine learning, the model means _learned function_.
 When someone says policy, it is more specific than model because it indicates this is a model that acts in the world.

-The contexts and actions are usually represented as feature vectors in CB algorithms.
+The contexts and actions represent feature vectors in CB algorithms.
 For example, _APP_ chooses actions by applying a policy **π** that takes a context as input and returns an action.
-The goal is to find a policy that maximizes average reward over a sequence of interactions.
+The goal is to find a policy that maximizes the average reward over a sequence of interactions.

 ## Working with CB in Vowpal Wabbit

-In this section we go over different CB functionalities offered by VW, understand how to format data and understand the results.
+In this section, we go over different CB functionalities offered by VW, understand how to format data, and understand the results.

-### Specifying CB approach
+### Specifying the CB approach

 Multiple policy evaluation approaches are used to optimize a policy.
 VW offers four approaches to  specify CB approach using `--cb_type`: